 - Able to wear a properly fitted bike helmet

 - Must be able to attend all 5 days of camp

 As you evaluate this program it is important to consider behavior as well.
 A person may be physically able to ride a bike, but if their behavior is such that they cannot be persuaded to get on the bike and follow instructions, then it is likely this program will not be beneficial.

 Cost of the week long camp is dependent on supplemental funding and can range from $175 to $250.
 Final cost will be determined closer to the opening of registration.

 Parents & Volunteers need to attend an Orientation Meeting on Sunday, prior to camp at Copley High School.
 This is an important time for parents to learn about the program, ask questions and volunteers receive initial training at this session.

-The video link below is a nice overview of the bike camp day-by-day and does a nice job of touching on all the important aspects from a rider and volunteer perspective.
+The videos below are good overviews of the bike camp and do a nice job of touching on all the important aspects from a rider and volunteer perspective.